-- Epsilon is close to becoming a post-tropical low as it moves over the cold waters of the North Atlantic. - The center is located about 270 miles south of Cape Race, Newfoundland, Canada - Epsilon remains a Category 1 hurricane with maximum sustained winds of 75 mph, with the center moving to the northeast at a quick 30 mph. - Swells from the system will continue to impact the East Coast for a few more days, however.
+- Epsilon is close to becoming a post-tropical low as it moves over the cold waters of the North Atlantic.
+It has weakened to a tropical storm. - Swells from the system will continue to impact the East Coast for a few more days, however. - The National Hurricane Center will likely issue their last advisory tonight.